 As usual for any brand USB drive I didn’t have any problem with compatibility.
 The Kioxia U366 comes formatted in FAT so it works great on both a Mac and a Windows PC.
 The USB-A port on the Kioxia U366 is USB 3.2 Gen 1 Super Speed compatible and is backwards compatible to USB 2.0.
 That means you can connect it to almost any USB device and it will work without a hitch.
 If you connect it to any modern device it will use the fastest possible connection speed using the modern USB 3.2 Gen 1 protocol.

 With the modern USB protocol the Kioxia U366 is capable of quite fast speeds.
 For the smaller models, up to 64 GB, Kioxia promises read speeds of up to 100 MB/s.
 And the 128 GB version can even go up to 200 MB/s.
 When testing I was truly surprised by this tiny USB drive.
 I’ve tested the stick on my M1 Mac mini both connected to the USB ports on my Mac and the USB-A ports on my USB-C dock.
 In both cases file transfer was very fast and stable.

 I’ve added the screenshot of the Blackmagic Disk Speed Test below.
 I’ve ran the speed test for 10 minutes completing multiple read and write runs.
 The U366 does get quite warm whiles testing but this didn’t affect performance.

-The Kioxia U366 USB stick is great if you are looking for a very small and dependable USB stick.
-Even in these times with online storage and blazing fast portable SSD’s a simple USB stick is great to keep in your pocket or bag.
+The Kioxia U366 USB drive is great if you are looking for a very small and dependable USB drive.
+Even in these times with online storage and blazing fast portable SSD’s a simple USB drive is great to keep in your pocket or bag.